YAYXVX/techdev-mastermind/README.md

 2. Run the executable located in `bin/` directory: `./bin/mastermind`.

+2.2 If the file mode does not work, please do `mv secret-sequence.txt bin/secret-sequence.txt`

 3. Follow the instructions to play the game *[How to run the program](#how-to-run-the-program)*.